Frank-Gu-81/PostgresqlDataInsertion/README.md

 ## Postgresql Database Config
-Please config your database with the following column attributes:
+Please config your database with the following column attributes or simply use the /noticeDB.sql to create your database:
 ```
 permalinkName,
 id,